AI model answers show what a user might see after asking a specific question in a tool like ChatGPT, Gemini, Claude, Grok or Google AI Overviews.

 implement Semly’s recommendations

-monitor the changes in subsequent reports
+monitor the change in subsequent reports

 How to read the Visibility Report